AndreasKrauss42/sphinx-docs-template/docs/development/getting_started.rst

 Welcome to our quickstart guide.
 In this guide, we will setup the required tools and show you how to get started writing technical documentation.
-We designed this quickstart guide, to be read and completed within 30 minutes.
+We designed this quickstart guide to be ready and completed within 30 minutes.

 So let's get started.